 What if I have time to invest more aggressively?

-However, a well-diversified bond portfolio can also play an important role in a long-term investment strategy.
+In addition to equities, a well-diversified bond portfolio can play an important role in a long-term investment strategy and act as a potential buffer during periods of market volatility.
 High-quality, investment-grade corporate bonds can offer above-average stability and potential steady income.
 Those looking for higher income and who can accept lower credit quality may want to consider preferred securities.
 Preferreds—a class of ownership in a corporation—generally pay regular fixed dividends to shareholders.
 They have advantages over common stock in that they typically have higher yields, and they rank ahead of common shares, but behind bonds in payment priority.

-But they also have very long maturities or are perpetual, so their prices would be sensitive to a rise in market yields, notes Martin Mauro, fixed income strategist at BofA Merrill Lynch Global Research.
+But they also have very long maturities or are perpetual, so their prices would be sensitive to a rise in market yields, notes Martin Mauro, head of Fixed Income Strategy at BofA Merrill Lynch Global Research.
 "That interest rate risk could be lessened with fixed-to-floating rate preferreds."
 These securities switch to a variable rate five or 10 years after being issued, so their coupon could rise if short-term rates do.

-If you're in a higher tax bracket, you may also want to add high-quality municipal bonds to your investment mix, and might consider munis with longer maturities.
+If you're in a higher tax bracket, you may also want to add high-quality municipal bonds to your investment mix, and might consider munis with longer maturities, such as in the 10- to 15-year range.
 "Those bonds, in our view, wouldn't suffer that much if rates rise only a little bit," says Kimbrough.
 You could also hedge the interest-rate risk of your bonds by building a bond ladder that uses cash from maturing bonds to reinvest in new bonds that could be offering higher rates.

 Another option to consider, says Kimbrough, is to "sell some of your stocks that have grown in value over time and take your earnings as cash."
 The proceeds could go toward helping pay for current expenses or re-investing in more attractively valued investments.